Kahiku at Mehana

 No analysis available

-I looked for indicators that a shared laundry facility requires payment, such as coin laundry, quarters, card-operated machines, or laundry fees.
-The listings only mention private washer/dryer appliances inside units, so there is no evidence of paid community laundry.
+I searched for coin laundry, card-operated machines, quarters, laundry fees, or any paid shared-laundry wording.
+The public remarks only reference private washer/dryer setups in units, so there is no evidence of paid community laundry.

 Parking is clearly present at the building level.
-Across the supplied remarks, nearly every listing references some combination of a garage, assigned stall, open parking pad, or additional parking space, which strongly confirms parking availability.
-The evidence is consistent across multiple agents and does not look like a single copy-paste error.
+Across the supplied remarks, nearly every listing references parking in some form—examples include "two assigned parking stalls," "1 car garage," "deeded parking stalls," and "additional open parking space."
+This is consistent across many agents and appears well supported rather than copy-paste noise.

 Covered parking is strongly confirmed.
 The remarks contain many direct references to garages and covered stalls, and the MLS data also heavily supports this feature.
 Evidence is broad across listings and agents, making this a high-confidence building feature.